Ko wai au?: Who am I?

 The Whanganui River is now considered to have the same rights as a human in Aotearoa New Zealand.

-[LEE] When the earthquakes happened in Ōtautahi Christchurch (in 2011), the first communities that really knew how to support and awhi (comfort) those left homeless or without electricity were the Māori.
+When the earthquakes happened in Ōtautahi Christchurch (in 2011), the first communities that really knew how to support and awhi (comfort) those left homeless or without electricity were the Māori.
 The same thing happened in Kaikoura, where the marae (meeting houses) are built on high ground.
 Navigation systems allow people to know how to get there, and to avoid things like tsunamis.
 Beyond that, it was built on a high point and a spot less susceptible to earthquake and tsunami damage.

-Visiting Japan, the community I met in Urato.
-They were very different – on a different life buzz from the city people.
-The same with the Ainu community – really hardworking, fighting for their culture to survive, because they were only recognized as indigenous in 2019.
-Hence, the relationship with Māori.
-I met two very different communities, which you don’t associate with big city Japan.
-City life is so different to these communities.
 One thing I noticed as a difference in Japan was that, after the tsunami, things were rebuilt within a year, whereas in Ōtautahi it took so long.
 And now, going to Ōtautahi, it doesn’t feel like home anymore.
 Some of the people feel like home, but I get lost in town.
 I don’t know the landmarkers anymore.
 Tall buildings, pou (carved pillars), beacons are missing.

 [ISHIKURA] If you look at the Namazu-e (catfish prints) from the late Edo period, there are scenes where everyone is rejoicing and laughing as an earthquake occurs.
 This implies that an earthquake was not just a time for weeping: it was an opportunity for money to move around, and for commoners to make money and a living.
 By rebuilding houses, wealth would circulate to those who were economically poor.
 In this sense, an earthquake was not viewed as entirely negative; it was seen as a chance for rapid recovery, where carpenters would work hard to rebuild the town.